ronaldomercado/dev-c7/docs/tutorials/continue.rst

 Versions
 --------

-The default behaviour is that ``c7`` will use the latest version in the registry on first invocation.
+The default behaviour is that ``c7`` will use the latest container version in the registry on first invocation.
 When it launches and attaches to the container it will report the version you are currently using.